carynJohansen/GSR_2017Application/C.Johansen_GSR.md

 ###  Transcriptomic data dimension reduction as method to characterize genetic architecture of maize quantitative traits

 Many traits in plants that are important to both humans and to plant populations are quantitative traits, i.e. they have multiple, sometimes are large number of genes controlling that trait.
 Plant traits such as yield, height, and stem thickness, are quantitative, and have been under selective pressure from both humans and their environment.
 During the domestication process, humans have altered the genetic architecture of crop plants in ways analogous to local polygenic adaptation: small allele frequency shifts at many different loci.
 Certain large effect loci have been associated with the domestication process, such as teosinte branching 1 (tb1).
 However, tb1 has been shown to only explain X, sometimes as small as Y%, of the phenotype [citation].
 This is true for other plant QTL, indicating there is much the plant science community does not know about quantitative traits and their genetic architecture.

 A widely used approach to gene discovery or analysis for quantitative traits is a top-down approach [4].
 This method begins with phenotype data, and associates possibly causative regions of the genome to those traits, using genome wide association (GWA) methods.
 A list of candidate genes can be generated from these regions, known as quantitative trait loci (QTL).
 Here, we plan to use phenotypic data and expression data to generate candidate QTL underlying quantitative traits, and use any candidate genes and their effect sizes to look for patterns of local adaptation among maize populations.

 Detecting all contributing genes to the quantitative trait is difficult.
 Confounding factors of a GWAS analysis include environmental impacts, sample size, and quality of genetic information, amount of SNPs used.
 In addition, there are several statistical challenges to identifying causal QTL.
-In a GWAS, there is more power to detect common alleles, and alleles with large effect sizes, and this will cause an “overestimation of the average effect size and frequency of GWAS-associated alleles” [3].
-In addition, there can be an excess in false positives from low-frequency alleles if the original phenotype data is skewed [3].
+In a GWAS, there is more power to detect common alleles, and alleles with large effect sizes, and this will cause an “overestimation of the average effect size and frequency of GWAS-associated alleles”
+[3].
+In addition, there can be an excess in false positives from low-frequency alleles if the original phenotype data is skewed
+[3].
 A limited sample size can underestimate the number of QTLs affecting a trait due to multiple loci being misidentified as a single QTL with a large effect[3].

 It is important to develop methods to accurately detect small-effect QTL.
 Discovering the loci underlying plant traits is important to both breeders and crop breeding programs, and to further elucidating plant genetic networks, plant physiology, and plant evolution.

-In this project, I aim to leverage publicly available data, and data generated by projects within the Ross-Ibarra to investigate methods of reducing genetic information to facilitate the characterization the genetic architecture of traits under selection using a top-down approach.
+In this project, I aim to leverage publicly available data, and data generated by projects within the Ross-Ibarra lab to investigate methods of reducing genetic information to facilitate the characterization the genetic architecture of traits under selection using a top-down approach.
 The

 #########
 Goals and Objectives